luckylooke/dragular/readme.md

 ### `options.isContainer`

 Element can be forced to be container by custom logic function.
+Tested element is passed as argument.

 ### `options.isContainerModel`

 If isContainer function is provided, you can provide also respective model.
+Tested element is passed as argument.

+### `options.isContainerAccepts`

+If isContainer function is provided, you can provide also respective acceptation function.
+Parameters are same as for `options.accepts`.

 ### `options.moves`

-You can define a `moves` method which will be invoked with `(el, container, handle)` whenever an element is clicked.
+You can define a `moves` callback which will be invoked with `(el, container, handle)` whenever an element is clicked.
 If this method returns `false`, a drag event won't begin, and the event won't be prevented either.
 The `handle` element will be the original click target, which comes in handy to test if that element is an expected _"drag handle"_.

 ### `options.accepts`

-You can set `accepts` to a method with the following signature: `(el, target, source, sibling)`.
+You can set `accepts` to a method with the following signature: `(el, target, source, sibling, sourceModel, initialIndex)`.
 It'll be called to make sure that an element `el`, that came from container `source`, can be dropped on container `target` before a `sibling` element.
 The `sibling` can be `null`, which would mean that the element would be placed as the last element in the container.
 Note that if `options.copy` is set to `true`, `el` will be set to the copy, instead of the originally dragged element.
 Applied with options provided with initialisation of target container.

 Also note that **the position where a drag starts is always going to be a valid place where to drop the element**, even if `accepts` returned `false` for all cases.

 ### `options.canBeAccepted`

-Same as options.accepts but applied with options provided with initialisation of source container.
+Same as `options.accepts` but applied with options provided with initialisation of source container.

 ### `options.copy`
+### `options.copy( el, source )`

 If `copy` is set to `true` _(or a method that returns `true`)_, items will be copied rather than moved.
 This implies the following differences: